mammaldev/node-webshot-mammal/README.md

-# node-webshot
+# node-webshot-mammal

+Webshot-mammal is a fork of Webshot - it adds a switch for generating a json file with page details such as title and description.

-Webshot provides a simple API for taking webpage screenshots.
+Webshot provides a simple API for taking webpage screenshots and generating a JSON file with associated data.
 The module is a light wrapper around PhantomJS, which utilizes WebKit to perform the page rendering.